deathworlders/online/content/book/deathworlders/chapter-18-baggage.md

 "I… think I understand.
 I do not think I approve, but I at least understand where you are coming from."

 Allison gave him a tired smile.
 "Thanks.
-I’m not sure I do myself, but... thanks."
+I’m not sure I do myself, but...thanks."

 "Just… try to dial it back at least.
 You two work well together.
 I would like you to *keep* working well together, yes?"